Calculation of a variable area flow meter

-A variable area flow meter basically consists of:- A conically shaped pipe that is mounted vertically and in which the cross-section of the pipe increases towards the top.
+A variable area flow meter essentially consists of two main components:- A conically shaped pipe that is mounted vertically and in which the cross-section of the pipe increases towards the top.

 FW = FG - FA